-There are some pretty breathtaking castles in the Netherlands that you shouldn’t miss out on!
-Here is a quick guide to 8 of the most beautiful castles that Holland has to offer.
+Ther Dutch have some pretty breathtaking castles that you shouldn’t miss out on!
+Here is a quick guide to 7 of the most beautiful castles that the Netherlands has to offer.

 The Muiderslot Castle in Muiden is a medieval castle built in 1370.
 It is located close to Amsterdam, so it’s perfect for a quick visit if you happen to be in town.
 The castle is also included in the UNESCO World Heritage List and is featured in many movies and TV shows that are based in the Middle Ages.
 Today Muiderslot operates as a national museum and is open for tours to the general public.
 In order to make the visit even more exciting, the castle has been restored to look as it would have during the 17th century.

 The Doorwerth castle near Arnhem is located along the river Rhine and is now home to three separate museums.
 Beautiful forests, meadows, and fields are located just behind the castle where visitors are allowed to cycle or hike through.
 Unfortunately, the castle suffered great damage during World War II.
 Today, the interior of the castle is restored back to its 18th-century glory.

 Doorwerth is also rumoured to be haunted!
 It was investigated by the TV show Most Haunted in 2004 in an attempt to find paranormal activity.
 Today the castle operates as a hotel and a restaurant.
 So if you’re looking for a bit of a thrill and maybe want to see a ghost, this is your chance!

 Right in the heart of Amsterdam, the Royal Palace is the largest and most distinguished building from the Golden Age.
 One of the most cherished monuments in the Netherlands, it has set the stage for many of the country’s grandest events.
 For example, it held the wedding reception for King Willem-Alexander and Queen Maxima.